AwaisKing/PPs/LinkedWords.md

 I do not knowingly collect personally identifiable information from anyone under the age of 18.

-If you are a parent or guardian and you are aware that your children has provided us with Personal Data, you may contact Google.
+If you are a parent or guardian and you are aware that your children has provided Google with their Personal Data, you may contact Google.

 ## Changes To This Privacy Policy